syakimov/shoutr/README.md

 Move logic from the views into presenter classes Reduce the amount of feature spec in favour of specs Check params_for(ModelName)
+Try to create PhotoShout and TextShout without case statement in the shouts controller